 Life brought us to Oregon in May 2014.
 My husband and I settled in Aurora and our son, now married, lives in Newberg.
 Art provided a fast introduction into our new community.
 I served on the board of the Woodburn Art Center, where I led a watercolor group and chaired the 50th anniversary art show.
 For the Canby Arts Association, I headed its art-in-business program.
 I organized the Aurora Arts Association’s annual community art show for three years, and taught individual private students.
 And from July 2016 to September 2018, I ran my own art gallery in Aurora, called Black Star Watercolor, which featured original watercolor paintings by local artists (including me!).

 I have now stepped back from most of my previous public activity.
-I strive for a low-profile, simpler life as I concentrate on my art and writing projects.
-These days I can most often be found working in my home studio/gallery, amid my vegetable/flower gardens and with my chickens nearby.
+I strive for a low-profile, simpler life as I concentrate on my art and writing projects, and on my vocation as an Oblate.
+These days I can most often be found in my home studio/gallery, amid my vegetable/flower gardens and with my chickens nearby.
 Cats too.
 Let me know if you’d like to come visit.